CronoSukaNgoding/GItHub-Developer-Pack/README.md

 **(expected to have an email account from each university)** add an email from the university, how to:
-1.Click the arrow in the right corner of the icon, 2.Then click Settings and go to Email
+1.Click the arrow in the right corner of the icon.
+2.Then click Settings and go to Email.
-3.Enter your university email in the add email address 4.Verify your account
+3.Enter your university email in the add email address.
+4.Verify your account.